ICRC convoy moves freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 4.
-Seven cars and one truck of the International Committee of the Red Cross (ICRC) have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 6.
+A convoy of 6 passenger cars of the International Committee of the Red Cross (ICRC) has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

-Thus, a convoy was moving freely from Khankendi in the Lachin direction.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.